Anyone who bought a Vizio television with an advertised refresh rate of 120Hz or 240Hz.

 A class action lawsuit could help you get your money back if you purchased a TV with a fake refresh rate.
 It could also force Vizio to change its advertising if the company's claims are found to be false.

 It is suspected that the true refresh rates on the Vizio TVs are only half the advertised number.
 Attorneys believe that TVs advertised as having a 120Hz refresh rate have an actual refresh rate of only 60Hz, while the refresh rate on the “240Hz” models is really only 120Hz.
 That means the TVs may not be worth quite as much as people pay for them.

 If you bought a Vizio television with an “effective refresh rate” of 120Hz or 240Hz, attorneys believe you may have been duped into paying more than you should have.
-Fill out the form on this page to learn more about this investigation and to find out how you may be able to get your money back.

 Which Vizio Models Are Under Investigation?